maintenance

 Heavy (6+ shots/day)Every 2-3 weeks

-When changing bean typesAlways
+When changing bean typesEvery single time

 Signs It’s Time to Clean